-- Which program goal/project category and associated objective(s) of National Leadership Grants for Museums will your project address? - What field-wide need, problem, or challenge will your project address, and how was it identified? - Who is the target group for your project and how have they been involved in the planning? - Who are the ultimate beneficiaries for this project? - How will the museum field benefit from your project - How does your project differ from or build upon existing theory or practice?
+- Which program goal and associated objective of NLG-M will your project address? - What field-wide need, problem, or challenge will your project address, and how was it identified? - Who is the primary audience for your project and how have they been involved in the planning? - Who are the ultimate beneficiaries for this project? - How will the museum field benefit from your project - How does your project differ from or build upon existing theory or practice?

-Now let's talk about the Narrative of your proposal.
 You have ten pages to cover three very important issues, and the Notice of Funding Opportunity provides lengthy guidance on what the Narrative should cover.

-First is the PROJECT JUSTIFICATION
+The first section is the PROJECT JUSTIFICATION:

-- Which program goal and associated objective(s) of National Leadership Grants for Museums will your project address?
-(See Section A2 of this Notice of Funding Opportunity.) - What field-wide need, problem, or challenge will your project address, and how was it identified?
-Describe the sources you have used to define the need, problem, or challenge. - Who is the target group for your project and how have they been involved in the planning?
-"Target group" refers to those who will be most immediately and positively affected by your project. - Who are the ultimate beneficiaries for this project?
+- Which program goal and associated objective(s) of National Leadership Grants for Museums will your project address? - What field-wide need, problem, or challenge will your project address, and how was it identified?
+Describe the sources you have used to define the need, problem, or challenge. - Who is the primary audience for your project and how have they been involved in the planning?
+Primary audience refers to those who will be most immediately and positively affected by your project. - Who are the ultimate beneficiaries for this project?
 "Beneficiaries" refers to those who are likely to be aided in the long-term by your project.
-They may or may not be the same as your "target group." - How will the museum field benefit from your project? - How does this proposed project differ from, complement, or build upon existing theory, scholarship, and/or practice?
+They may or may not be the same as your primary audience. - How will the museum field benefit from your project? - How does this proposed project differ from, complement, or build upon existing theory, scholarship, and/or practice?

-Narrative: Project Justification
+Narrative: Project Justification Continued